MV Royal Iris: The move to London

 In 2002 the vessel was towed to a berth on the River Thames near Woolwich, awaiting a possible refit as a floating nightclub.

-On 6 February 2010, it was reported that Police and the RNLI had been called out to the berth on the River Thames, near Woolwich, after a passing vessel noticed it had taken on water up to the passenger deck.
-It was unclear how long it had been in this state.
+On 6 February 2010, it was reported that Police and the RNLI had been called out to the berth on the River Thames, near Woolwich, after a passing vessel noticed she had taken on water up to the passenger deck.
+It was unclear how long she had been in this state.
 There was evidence found to suggest that squatters had been living on board.
 Also found on board were various items of drug paraphernalia.